 Engagement Rings vs. Wedding Rings in a Divorce

 Before we unveil who gets the wedding ring in a divorce, it is important to clarify that there is a difference in determining the outcome of the ring’s final home for engaged couples versus that of a couple who weds, but the marriage ultimately ends in divorce.
 Although both scenarios will typically involve an engagement ring, as far as the law in Illinois is concerned, they are not one and the same.

 Engaged couples that decide to call it quits before legalizing their marriage are subject to the state’s regulations in which they reside.
 In Illinois, the court looks to who ended the engagement to determine who should take final ownership of the ring.

-If the woman breaks the engagement, she is required to return the ring.
+If the woman breaks the engagement, then she is required to return the ring.
 Illinois courts have held that a gift given in contemplation of marriage is conditional on the subsequent marriage itself, and the party who breaks the engagement has no right to any property acquired under such pretenses.
-Similarly, if the engagement is “mutually broken,” the ring must be returned.
+Similarly, if the engagement is “mutually broken,” then the ring must be returned.

-If you are getting a divorce in Illinois, however, the wife will probably get to keep the engagement ring as her own property.
+If you are getting a divorce in Illinois, however, then the wife will probably get to keep the engagement ring as her own property.
 The gift was given to her in contemplation of a marriage that actually occurred.
 When couples go through a divorce in Illinois, courts typically consider the engagement ring to be a gift and the wife’s non-marital property, meaning it is not a divisible asset.